Browse Chrome as a guest

 - On your computer, open Chrome.

-- At the top right, click the button with a name or People .
+- At the top right, click Profile .

 Note: If there's a supervised user on your computer, Guest mode isn't available when all non-supervised profiles are locked.
 Learn how to lock your profile.